Cop: Truck hits building after medical event

 Truck hits building after driver has medical event

-A pickup truck on Tuesday morning crashed into a Holtsville building after its driver was stricken by an unspecified "medical event," Suffolk police said, sending the driver and two people inside the building to Stony Brook University Hospital with non-life-threatening injuries.
+A pickup truck on Tuesday morning crashed into a Holtsville building after its driver had an unspecified "medical event," Suffolk police said, sending the driver and two people inside the building to Stony Brook University Hospital with non-life-threatening injuries.

 The driver of the GMC Sierra pickup was ticketed for driving with a suspended license, the police said.